uphold/uphold-sdk-ios/README.md

     # To use Uphold's production environment.
     carthage update --platform iOS --configuration ProductionRelease

-    # To use Uphold's sandbox environment.
+    # To use Uphold's sandbox environment:
-    carthage update --platform iOS --configuration SandboxRelease
+    # carthage update --platform iOS --configuration SandboxRelease
     ```

 ## Basic usage

 In order to learn more about the Uphold API, please visit the [developer website](https://uphold.com/en/developer).

-To use the SDK you must first register an Application and obtain a unique `client_id` and `client_secret` combination.
+To use the SDK you must first register an Application and obtain a unique `CLIENT_ID` and `CLIENT_SECRET` combination.
 We recommend your first app be [registered in the Sandbox environment](https://sandbox.uphold.com/dashboard/profile/applications/developer/new), so you can safely play around during development.

-From the application page in your account you can get the `Client ID`, `Client Secret` , configure the `redirect URI` and the desired `Scopes`.
+From the application page in your account you can get the `client id`, `client secret` , configure the `redirect URI` and the desired `scopes`.

 ### Authenticate User